What Is Time Off in Lieu? (2021 Update)

 - If an employee requests so at a later date, the employer must pay the employee for the overtime hours that have not yet been used as time off instead of the agreed TOIL.
 The rate of the overtime pay will be the same as when the shift was originally worked.

 - If an employee does request to be paid overtime instead, they must be paid the amount owed their next pay cycle.

 TOIL and Termination

-Where an employee is terminated (either at the direction of the employee or employer), they are to be paid out any Time In Lieu which has not been taken.
-For example, if you had an employee who had worked 8 hours of overtime and then resigned, you need to compensate your employee for these 8 hours of overtime worked.
+When an employee is terminated (either at the direction of the employee or employer), they are to be paid out any time in lieu which has not been taken.
+For example, if you had an employee who had worked 8 hours of overtime and then resigned, you need to compensate your employee for those 8 hours of overtime worked.

-Therefore, as there are different awards that include TOIL provisions make sure to consult an employment contract review lawyer to receive the best advice.
-Because TOIL is something that approximately 50% of modern awards include it is an important aspect of employment agreements.
+Therefore, as there are different awards that include TOIL provisions, make sure to consult an employment contract review lawyer to receive the best advice.
+As TOIL provisions are included in a large amount of awards, it is an important aspect of employment agreements.